 Many runners run with a cadence that’s too slow.
 Their feet hit the ground in front of their body of mass and their step is not rolling economically.
 This is called overstriding.

 When you overstride, you’re effectively braking against your forward momentum which makes running a lot heavier.
 To avoid overstriding, aim to hit the ground with the middle of your sole and avoid excessive heel striking.
-When you’re running at a lighter pace, also watch out for landing toes first.
+When you’re running at a lighter pace, avoid landing toes first.

-There is no such thing as optimal, universal cadence.
-That is, a cadence that works for a sub-3-hour marathoner might not work for you.
-Or make you a sub-3-hour marathoner, for that matter.
+There is no such thing as optimal, universal running cadence.
+That is, a cadence that works for a sub-3-hour marathoner might not work for you (and even if it does, that won’t automatically make you a sub-3-hour marathoner, for that matter).

 Running is easy when it’s relaxed.